 \section{Introduction}

-Despite the unprecedented zero-shot capacity and photorealism achieved by the recent progress in text-to-image synthesis~\cite{DALLE, Imagen, balaji2022ediffi, Parti, DALLE2,rombach2022high,kang2023gigagan}, the current state-of-the-art models still struggle with text prompts containing multiple objects and attributes with complex spatial relationships among them~\cite{chefer2023attend,bakr2023hrs,chen2023training,feng2022training,xiao2023fastcomposer}.
-Some objects, attributes, and spatial compositions specified in the text prompts are often swapped or completely missing in the synthesized image.
-Our work aims to mitigate this problem by grounding the text-to-image synthesis using explicit layouts \emph{without extra training and auxiliary models}.
+Despite the unprecedented zero-shot capacity and photorealism achieved by the recent progress in text-to-image synthesis~\cite{DALLE, Imagen, balaji2022ediffi, Parti, DALLE2, rombach2022high, kang2023gigagan}, existing models still struggle with text prompts containing multiple objects and attributes with complex spatial relationships among them~\cite{chefer2023attend,bakr2023hrs,chen2023training,feng2022training,xiao2023fastcomposer}.
+Some objects, attributes, and spatial compositions specified in the text prompts are often mixed, swapped, or even completely missing in the synthesized image.
+Our work aims to mitigate this problem by grounding the text-to-image synthesis using explicit spatial layouts \emph{without extra training}.

-The deep level of language understanding exhibited by these models can be attributed to using pretrained language models~\cite{radford2021learning} as the text encoder~\cite{Imagen}.
+The deep level of language understanding exhibited by the text-to-image models can be attributed to using pretrained language models~\cite{radford2021learning} as the text encoder~\cite{Imagen}.
 The computed text embeddings are processed using the \emph{cross-attention layers} in the denoising models~\cite{GLIDE,nichol2021improved}.
-Upon careful analysis of the failure example generated by Stable Diffusion~\cite{rombach2022high}, we identify a potential cause of the failure above in the attention layers~\cite{vaswani2017attention}, where the pixels with similar features produce similar attention queries and consequently attend to a similar set of regions or tokens.
-The information of these pixels could thus be \emph{mixed} through the attention layers.
-Note that such pixels could come from two different objects with similar features.
+Upon careful analysis of the failure examples generated by Stable Diffusion~\cite{rombach2022high}, we identify a potential cause of the failure above in the attention layers~\cite{vaswani2017attention}, where the pixels with similar features produce similar attention queries and consequently attend to a similar set of regions or tokens.
+The information of these pixels is thus \emph{mixed} through these attention layers.
+Note that such pixels can come from two different objects with similar features.
 For example, given the prompt ``A dog on the right of a cat'', a pixel associated with the token ``dog'' could have similar features to the pixels in the ``cat'' region.
 As a result, the model could incorrectly attend to the ``cat'' token through the cross-attention layers or the ``cat'' region through self-attention layers, causing the missing object or blended attribute issues.